Hemichordate: Classification

 Amplexograptus, a graptolite hemichordate, from the Ordovician near Caney Springs, Tennessee.

 Hemichordata are divided into two classes: the Enteropneusta, commonly called acorn worms, and the Pterobranchia, which includes the graptolites.
 A third class, Planctosphaeroidea, is proposed based on a single species known only from larvae.
 The phylum contains about 120 living species.
 Hemichordata appears to be sister to the Echinodermata as Ambulacraria; Xenoturbellida may be basal to that grouping.
 Pterobranchia may be derived from within Enteropneusta, making Enteropneusta paraphyletic.
 It is possible that the extinct organism Etacystis is a member of the Hemichordata, either within or with close affinity to the Pterobranchia.

 There are 130 described species of Hemichordata and many new species are being discovered, especially in the deep sea.

 Phylogeny

 A phylogenetic tree showing the position of the hemichordates is:

+Cladogram modified after He et al. 2026, with an emphasis on fossil and extant hemichordates and their position in the Ambulacraria.

 The internal relationships within the hemichordates are shown below.
 The tree is based on 16S +18S rRNA sequence data and phylogenomic studies from multiple sources.